 Most parents don't know much about hearing loss.
 Learning that your child is hearing-impaired can be shocking, since 9 out of 10 hearing-impaired children are born to parents with normal hearing.
 Hearing loss that happens later in life may not be as surprising.
 But losing your hearing as an adult can still lead to feelings of anxiety, frustration, isolation, and fatigue.

-"Parents of children with severe hearing loss typically go through the classic stages of grief," says Anne L. Oyler, AuD, associate director for audiology professional practices at the American Speech-Language-Hearing Association (ASHA).
+"Parents of children with severe hearing loss typically go through the classic stages of grief," says Anne L. Oyler, associate director for audiology professional practices at the American Speech-Language-Hearing Association (ASHA).
 These stages include denial, anger, bargaining, sadness, and acceptance.
-Oyler says that it's important to know -- ahead of time -- that you might experience a variety of intense emotions.
+Oyler says it's important to know -- ahead of time -- that you might experience a variety of intense emotions.
 Know that what you're feeling is perfectly normal for the situation.

 Be Patient and Teach Others